SharqyCode/MEARN-Grad/project-structure.md

 # Clinicly Frontend App - File/Folder Structure

 This document describes the file and folder structure of the Clinicly frontend application, a React-based web app built with Vite.
-The app follows a feature-based architecture for better organization and scalability.
+The app follows a feature-based architecture for better organization and scalability, supporting multiple user roles: Admin, Doctor, Patient, and Receptionist.

 ## Overall Structure